December 3rd 2020

 If you already have curtains in your home, you might be surprised to learn that many people don’t hang them correctly.
 Expert home stylers suggest hanging the top of the curtain above the top of the window to make your room seem larger.
 You’ll also want to extend the rod 7-14 cm on either side of the window to make the space seem wider.
 The bottom of the curtain should slightly brush the floor for a crisp, elegant look.
 If your curtains aren’t hung correctly, this is an easy fix that can really change the look and feel of a room.

 Projects for intermediates

 4. Add a kitchen backsplash

 Transforming your kitchen can be as simple as applying tile between your countertop and upper cabinets.
 Tiles for backsplash come in all shapes, colours, and sizes.
 Plus, you can often do an entire backsplash for $1,000 or less.
-That’s a lot less than it would cost you to replace or repaint your cabinets or change out appliances, and your kitchen will look and feel brand new.
+That’s a lot cheaper than replacing or repainting your cabinets or changing out appliances — and your kitchen will look and feel brand new.

 5. Add wainscoting to the entryway

 Wainscot is the fancy term for wood panels that usually occupy the bottom third of a wall.
-It’s an inexpensive way to make your home feel more high end.
+They’re an inexpensive way to make your home feel more high end.

-You will need plywood, paint and painting accessories, measuring tools, a stud finder, and hammers and nails.
-Most home centers can cut your wood to specification, which can be a huge time and labour saver.
-The most time-consuming part is measuring and cutting the wood, then sanding it once it’s in place.
+You’ll need plywood, paint and painting accessories, measuring tools, a stud finder, and hammers and nails.
+Most home centers can cut your wood to specification, which can be a huge time and labour saver (the most time-consuming part is measuring and cutting the wood, then sanding it once it’s in place).
 Once it’s painted, you can add decorative hooks for backpacks and coats, or simply leave it bare for a clean finish.

 Projects for experts